Summer in Budapest: Weather & 23 Best Things to Do (2026)

 19. WATCH A PLAY AT THE OPERA

 The Hungarian State Opera is the perfect place to see a play in Budapest.
-There are usually famous plays on all around the year, such as The Nutcracker, Swan Lake or Aida.
+There are usually famous plays on all around the year, such as the Swan Lake or Aida.

 You should book the tickets well in advance as the tickets sell out pretty fast.
 The ticket to a ballet show, such as The Nutcracker, costs HUF 17,000-45,000 (USD 43-115), depending on the type of seat you book.